tonikelope/coronapoker/README.md

 The complete runner executes one wiring case for each protocol campaign inside `qa-release`, then applies the requested mass volume once in its dedicated headless phase.
-This avoids running the same 5,000-case campaign twice without dropping any test class.
-Use `-SkipBotQuality` only when the statistical bot lane is deliberately out of scope; every deterministic, protocol and real-game phase still runs.
+This avoids running the same 5,000-case campaign twice without dropping any game-integrity test class.
+Statistical bot-quality tests are excluded by default because they measure playing strength rather than protocol integrity;
+use `-IncludeBotQuality` after changing bot AI or evaluation code.

 Scenario contracts: